developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***,On Both Key Up and Down*** is chosen, the intent is sent immediately when the key is first detected as being pressed and again when the key is detected as being released.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Type
+### Action Add Mapping Behavior Type Send Intent Type

 This Managed Configuration allows an Administrator using an EMM to specify the method in which an Android Intent should be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.